 Some of the affects of these contaminants include corrosion and scaling inside pipes, major staining throughout the home’s showers, bathtubs, and sinks and destruction of hot water heaters way ahead of their useful life.
 Without water softening, hard water scale can also build-up inside hot water heaters insulating the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level.
 This will reduce the useful life of your hot water heater and require early replacement.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
 See the link at http://lawn-irrigation/.

-H2O Care is a full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with an additional office in Stow, MA off Route 117.
+H2O Care is a full service water filtration and testing organization, originally formed in 1989,with offices in Middleton, Stow and Lakeville, MA.
 See our published articles in Water Technology Magazines at publications.
-Reach us at email@example.com or 978-777-8330.
+Reach us at firstname.lastname@example.org or 978-777-8330.